cybercongress/foundation/euler-foundation/foundation.md

  Requests failed: 74
 ```

-To provide flawless service of the apps, you need to pin the applications frontend to as many IPFS nodes, as available.
+To provide flawless service of the apps, you need to pin the application's frontend to as many IPFS nodes, as available.
 It is better to have your own distributed IPFS cluster.

 We recommend to add this peer to your node swarm: